roberts-andy/RetailSynapseHack/Challenge-2.md

 # Challenge 2 - Copy some Data

 Hey, the first requirements have hit your inbox!
-I know you are excited to get going and since we are data people here, let's start but ingesting some data!
+I know you are excited to get going and since we are data people here, let's start by ingesting some data!

-Another team has been working on extracting data from some source systems an dropping it into an Azure storage account for you.
+Another team has been working on extracting data from some source systems and dropping it into an Azure storage account for you.
 Aren't they sweet.

 > This is a bit of a hack to get you to data quickly without much supporting infrastructure.
 Through a similar process we can access data from on-prem systems, cloud databases, service APIs, etc.